How SS (Social Security) Calculates Retirement Benefits

 Some context before the detailed explanation:

 Unfortunately this spreadsheet is so personalized that it's hard to share -- including annual earning amounts, birth-year-specific inflation indexes and PIA bend points, FRA timing (also depends on birth year), and annual COLAs starting in the first year applicable.
+Wouldn't it be nice if there was a website or app that, given your birthdate and earnings history copied from the SS website, could replicate the personal data within, or even create, this spreadsheet for you?

 The hairy details ("once more, with feeling"):